michal-h21/make4ht/README.md

 There is a built-in `draft` mode, which invokes \LaTeX\ only once, instead of the default three invocations.
-It is useful for the compilations of the document before the final stage, when it is not important to have all cross-references working.
+It is useful for the compilations of the document before its final stage, when it is not important that  all cross-references work.
 It can save quite a lot of the compilation time:

     make4ht -um draft filename.tex